wikimedia/mediawiki-extensions-WikiLambda/README.md

 * [Get Blubber](https://wikitech.wikimedia.org/wiki/Blubber/Download#Blubber_as_a_(micro)Service) so you can build the service images
 * In a directory outside of your MediaWiki checkout, clone the services via `git clone --recurse-submodules --remote-submodules https://gitlab.wikimedia.org/repos/abstract-wiki/wikifunctions/function-orchestrator`.
-* From the root of your function-orchestrator installation, run `blubber .pipeline/blubber.yaml development | docker build -t local-orchestrator -f - .`
+* From the root of your function-orchestrator installation, run `docker build -f .pipeline/blubber.yaml --target development -t local-orchestrator .`
 * Alter `mediawiki/docker-compose.override.yaml` to comment out `image: docker-registry...` in the `function-orchestrator` service stanza and uncomment the  `image: local-orchestrator:latest` line instead.

 If changing one or more of the evaluators, follow the same steps but for the evaluator's images and directory.